aforlorncat1/restful-routes-recipes/README.md

   - display a single recipe
   -  renders a form to edit a single recipe.
 This controller action should update the entry in the database with the changes, and then redirect to the recipe show page
   - displays all the recipes in the database
-- Create views with .erb for the index, show, and edit pages.
+- Create views with .erb for the index, show, new and edit pages.
 Make sure your views correspond to the appropriate controller actions.
+  - Your new and edit pages should have forms.
+Change the form method and input type to reflect the correct HTTP method.
 - Run 'rspec' and pass all the tests.
 - Run 'shotgun config.ru' to start up the Sinatra webserver to see your app!
 You will be nagivating between views by typing the corresponding URL path in your browser, e.g. http://127.0.0.1:9393/recipes/new